d2hydro/hydrodashboards/README.md

 ```
 pip install hydrodashboards
 ```
 We recommend to build your environment using [Anaconda](https://www.anaconda.com/).
-You can build an environment ánd install fewspy by conda in one go using this <a href="https://github.com/d2hydro/hydrodashboards/blob/main/envs/environment.yml" target="_blank">environment.yml</a> from the command-line:
+You can build an environment ánd install hydrodashboards by conda in one go using this <a href="https://github.com/d2hydro/hydrodashboards/blob/main/envs/environment.yml" target="_blank">environment.yml</a> from the command-line:
 ```
 conda env create -f environment.yml
 ```